apetranik/Transmuter/README.md

 # Transmuter

+### Minecraft Plug
-Given two arguments, changes all the blocks of the first argument in the player's inventory to the second block type.
+##### Given two arguments, changes all the blocks of the first argument in the player's inventory to the second block type.